-C. SHOW UP IN SYNCHRONOUS SESSIONS ON TIME
+C. SHOW UP IN SYNCHRONOUS SESSIONS ON TIME (this relates to courses taught online)

 Class will start promptly at the scheduled time.
 Students should show up 10 minutes before class to ensure they are prepared to join session.
 Showing up either 15 minutes late or leaving 15 minutes early will be counted as a full absence.
-Accumulated absences can result in a failing grade in the class

-(see the Absence Policy above).
+Accumulated absences can result in a failing grade in the class (See the Absence Policy above).